noroot/deployver/README.md

 See *gulp.example.coffee* (included in repo)

 ### Change log
+#### 1.0.4
+- Add README line about Deployver.init() method for initializing deployment directory structure on remote server

 #### 1.0.3
 - Minor bugfix on init method to create releases current stub directory